Jane Frazier: Sources

 Frazier's captivity narrative was transcribed from her diary in 1897 by her great-grandson, Colonel William T. Beatty, and first published on November 9, 1900 in the Delphi Times of Delphi, Indiana.
 It was later published again in the History of Allegany County in 1923.

 Memorialization

-The Fraser's log home in Bedford changed hands numerous times and was renovated repeatedly until it was abandoned and destroyed in 1964 to make way for an extension of Maryland Route 51.
+The Fraser's log home in Cumberland, Maryland, changed hands numerous times and was renovated repeatedly until it was abandoned and destroyed in 1964 to make way for an extension of Maryland Route 51.
 A historical marker at the site of the home refers to Jane Frazier's capture and escape.
 Another historical marker can be seen at the site of Fraser's Inn in Bedford.

 A housing complex on Memorial Ave. in Cumberland, Maryland is named Jane Frazier Village in Jane's honor.

 In popular culture

 Jane and John Fraser are the subjects of Forge and Foundry, a 2025 historical novel by American author Jason Matthew Stanley.

 Frazier's capture and escape are described in Red Morning, a novel published by Ruby Frazier Parsons Frey, a direct descendant, in 1946.

 Jane Frazier and her husband John were portrayed in the 1947 film Unconquered, with Ward Bond as John Fraser and Virginia Campbell as Mrs. John Fraser.